Use case · Marketing

 You already paid the acquisition cost.
 Most teams never touch them again.

-For every active prospect, a B2B team typically has 5–10× as many dormant ones — contacts who showed interest 60+ days ago and went silent.
+For every active prospect, a B2B team carries far more dormant ones — contacts who showed interest months ago and went silent.
 You already paid the acquisition cost.
 Most teams never touch them again because manual revival doesn't scale.

-- Acquired demand wasted$50–500 was spent acquiring each dormant contact.
-90%+ are never re-engaged once they go silent.
+Real money was spent acquiring each dormant contact, then most are never re-engaged once they go silent.

 Riley re-engages the right contact with the right message at the right time.